Small gaps between the set of products of at most two primes: Introduction

 holds.
 Later Thorne \cite{T} generalized their results to the set of products of $r$ distinct primes for any $r\geq 2$.
 He applied the result to some related problems in number theory, for example, divisibility of class numbers, nonvanishing of $L$-functions at the central point, and triviality of ranks of elliptic curves.

 The purpose of this paper is to apply the method of Maynard \cite{M1} and Tao to the distribution of $E_{2}$-numbers.
 Their multi-dimensional sieve enables us to establish rather small gaps between consecutive several $E_{2}$-numbers.
 In particular, the estimate (\ref{GGPY'}) can be remarkably improved.
-Hereafter by abuse of notation, we denote by $E_{2}$ the set of all $E_{2}$-numbers.
-Let ${\cal H}=\{h_{1}, h_{2}, \cdots ,h_{k}\}$ be the set of $k$ distinct nonnegative integers.
-We say that ${\cal H}$ is admissible if, for any prime number $p$, there exists an integer $a_{p}$ such that $a_{p}\not\equiv h \; (\mathrm{mod}\; p)$ for any $h \in {\cal H}$.
-We denote by ${\cal P}$ the set of all prime numbers, and put ${\cal P}_{2}={\cal P}\cup E_{2}$.
+We denote by ${\cal E}_{2}$ the set of all $E_{2}$-numbers.
+We denote by ${\cal P}$ the set of all prime numbers, and put ${\cal P}_{2}={\cal P}\cup {\cal E}_{2}$.
 For a sufficiently large natural number $N$, we define

 where $Y=N^{\eta}$, $1\ll \eta <\frac{1}{4}$.
 Throughout this paper, the implicit constants might be dependent on this $\eta$.
-(We will not necessarily mention to this fact every time.)
+(We will not necessarily mention this fact every time.)
 Next we define